 The holiday season is a time filled with parties, family gatherings, and lots of food, but with a little help, you can keep from eating too much during the holidays.
 If you continue to eat a healthy and nutritious diet, you will feel better and have more energy to enjoy the season.

 How To Survive the Holidays

 Don't skip meals.
 Many people believe that if they skip breakfast or lunch, they can save up all of those calories for the holiday party that night.
-That sounds like a good idea, but skipping meals can make you crabby, tired and maybe even leave you with a headache that just might ruin your evening festivities.
-Plus, when you are really hungry and surrounded by high-calorie holiday treats, you may very easily turn into a raving eating-machine and consume many more calories than the ones you skipped earlier in the day.
+That sounds like a good idea, but skipping meals can make you crabby and tired and maybe lead to a headache that just might ruin your evening festivities.
+Plus, when you are really hungry and surrounded by high-calorie holiday treats, you may turn into a raving eating-machine and consume many more calories than the ones you skipped earlier in the day.

 Eat small meals.
 Eat a bowl of whole grain cereal and low-fat milk for breakfast, a mid-morning snack of raisins and nuts, followed by a healthy lunch with a big salad or a sandwich made with whole grain bread will keep your body and your brain fueled throughout the day.

 Eat high-fiber foods before the party.
 When you have a party to attend, snack on some fiber-filled foods just before you go.
 Fiber helps you to feel full, and if you aren't feeling so hungry, you might not eat so much at the party.
 Choose foods like low-calorie vegetables, a small salad, a piece of fresh fruit, or a small bowl of oatmeal.